AASLH Council Members

 State Historical Museum of Iowa

-Ken Turino is Manager of Community Partnerships and Resource Development at Historic New England and on the faculty of Tufts University in the Museum Studies Department where he teaches courses on Exhibition Planning and Historic House Museums.
+Ken Turino was the Manager of Community Partnerships and Resource Development at Historic New England and is on the faculty of Tufts University in the Museum Studies Department where he teaches courses on Exhibition Planning and Historic House Museums.
 Ken is a curator, educator, director, producer, and author.
 His films were shown on PBS including the prize-winning Back to School: Lessons from Norwich’s (VT) One-Room Schoolhouses.
 Ken’s numerous public history articles include many with a focus on interpreting historic sites and on LGBTQ+ history.
 Ken’s most recent publications include AASLH Technical Leaflet #299: Creating Artist-in-Residence Programs at Historic Sites, written with Rebecca Beit-Aharon.
 With Max van Balgooy, Ken is the editor of Reinventing the Historic House Museum: New Approaches and Proven Solutions, published as part of the AASLH Book Series.
 Ken and Max teach a workshop based on this book and they are working on a new book about interpreting Christmas and winter holidays at historic sites and museums.
 Ken frequently consults on interpretive planning and community engagement projects at historic sites.
 He holds an MAT from George Washington University and was awarded an Outstanding Educator of the Year Award from Salem State University in 2008.
 Currently, Ken is President of the House of Seven Gables Settlement Association in Salem, Massachusetts.

 Ken Turino